 Last, I demonstrated that the interviewees’ concept of LFW was illicit in that (1) it assumed that LFW simpliciter includes the ability to choose between good and bad alternatives and (2) they assumed that LFW asserts or else implies and that there are no factors which delimit our freedom.
 On a more personal note, the fact that this straw man of LFW was able to make it into the movie reflects badly on anyone who participated in the movie, was aware of the straw man, and did not seek rectify it.
 Theologians traditionally have prided themselves on being able to portray views they disagree with accurately, but as is evident from this movie, this virtue did not receive its due appreciation.
 Hence, my overall appraisal of this section of the movie is that it suffers from a lack of rigor.

 2To be fair, it’s possible that Sproul only rejects or else has conflated the type of freedom John Calvin rejected with the type of freedom libertarians accept.
 As Matthew Barrett has noted, John Calvin rejected free will in the sense that Sproul described, but was accommodating to freedom in the sense that he believed that our wills have been delimited in such a way that we can do no spiritual good unless and until God enables us to do so via his irresistible grace.
-LFW seems to be compatible with this latter sense of freedom since, as will be argued in this essay, LFW does not require that there be no factors which delimit the free actions we are able to perform.
+LFW seems to be compatible with this latter sense of freedom since, as will be argued in this essay, LFW does not stipulalte that there cannot be at least some factors which delimit the free actions we are able to perform.
 See Barrett’s comments here: https://www.thegospelcoalition.org/article/did-john-calvin-believe-in-free-will/

 5Despite my attempt at extending charity to Sproul, I think it’s likely that Sproul was being malicious considering that his own website indicates that he has a background in philosophy and so presumably would have been exposed to LFW, properly defined.
 Read more on Sproul’s background on philosophy on his website here: http://www.ligonier.org/learn/articles/r-c-sproul-man-called-god/